BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

       - create a counter starts at 0
       - while the counter is less than the length of inputWord
         - get a single letter using inputWord substring from counter to counter+1
-        - if isVowel with the argument single letter
+        - if isVowel with the argument single letter == false
           - add one to counter so we check the next letter in the string
         - else
           - return counter // done! here is the index of the first vowel